Two-year fellowship program recognized by the Endourological Society.

 - Pablo Labadie, MD, Clinical Assistant Professor

-At the end of the Endourology/Laparoscopy/Robotic Fellowship the candidate will demonstrate competency in:
+At the end of the Endourology/Laparoscopy/Robotic Fellowship, the resident will demonstrate competency in:

-- Pre-operative and post-operative care for patients undergoing endourological, urologic laparoscopic and robotic procedures.
+- Preoperative and postoperative care for patients undergoing endourological, laparoscopic, and robotic procedures;

 - Basic and advanced urologic robotic procedures.